 While I am not a fan of very dark chocolate, these tiny nibs give just the right amount of flavour in this bake.
 Complimented by the almonds, each nib bursts with intense flavour on the tongue, without being cloying or overwhelming.
 Resulting in shortbread bars that are incredibly delicious and a satisfying treat.

 As each shortbread bar is substantial in size, smaller squares may be created by cutting each bar in half.
 Small shortbread squares are ideal for serving with Afternoon Tea.
 While the individual bars fit happily into packed lunch boxes.
 Whichever way you cut and serve this shortbread, be sure to share it.
-Introducing new flavours into a bake is most definitely an experience not to be kept to yourself.
+Introducing new flavours into a bake is most definitely an experience to be shared.

 Recipe: Almond Cacao Nib Shortbread Bars – makes 12